'GTA V' Character Doesn't Resemble Lindsay Lohan, Court Rules - Slashdot

 Artwork during the game's loading screens depict similar blonde women.
 One is wearing a red bikini and flashing a peace sign as she takes a selfie.
 Another wears a fedora and large sunglasses while being frisked by a female police officer.
 Lohan claimed developer Rockstar Games modelled the character and screens after her, using her "image, likeness, clothing, outfits, clothing line products, and ensemble in the form of hats, hairstyle, and sunglasses" without her permission.

 How is this even a case?
-(Score:3)
+(Score:4, Interesting)

 I don't know why it matters whether the NPC resembles her or not.
 They could have made it look even more like her and it wouldn't be a case.
 The protections for parody are very broad, especially when directed at public figures.